|

 Dr. Lyndal Hugo, Founder and former CEO of award winning Orlar Limited in Vietnam.

-In January she took up the role of Chief Impact Officer, which reflects her ambition to 'make a difference'.
+Lyndal now calls herself the Chief Impact Officer, which reflects her ambition to 'make a difference'.
 Orlar was established by Lyndal in 2015 after a 15-year career as an environmental consultant in Australia, when she moved to Vietnam to produce zero pollution and zero chemical contaminant food in emerging economies that is affordable and accessible to everyone.
 And she did it!
 Orlar now produces high quality food for just $1-4 a kilogram and Lyndal was recently awarded the 'Business Woman of the Year' for 2021 by Australian Business Awards for her outstanding innovations and achievements.
 Hear about the technology and teamwork applied to achieved what others only dream of.
 It is truly inspiring.

 |